General Surgery Residency Program

-- Active participation of residents across the continuum of patient care
+- Active participation of residents across the continuum of patient care.

-- Graded responsibility and autonomy for patient care based upon the resident’s knowledge and experience
+- Graded responsibility and autonomy for patient care based upon the resident’s knowledge and experience.

-- Proper supervision and mentoring by multiple board certified faculty
+- Proper supervision and mentoring by multiple board certified faculty.

-- The curriculum integrates programs of self-study, general surgery and surgical specialties conferences
+- The curriculum integrates programs of self-study, general surgery and surgical specialties conferences.

-- Robotics and surgical skills laboratories
+- Robotics and surgical skills laboratories.

-- Foster a culture of inquiry, excellence, altruism, professionalism and integrity that is aligned with the core values of our healthcare system
+- Foster a culture of inquiry, excellence, altruism, professionalism and integrity that is aligned with the core values of our healthcare system.

 During the first year residents rotate through all three hospitals.
 Responsibilities include evaluating and planning for treatment of patients, attending rounds, outpatient clinics, and conferences, assisting in the operating room, and participating as a member of the educational staff for medical students during their surgical clerkships.
 While junior house officers acquire significant responsibility, close supervision and backup by more senior house officers and faculty is provided.
 Residents are trained to assume daily primary care responsibility for patients on their service and to perform the mandated interventions.
 The goal during the first year is to train the novice surgeon to understand the principles of pre- and post-operative care.
 Residents should gain valuable operating room experience both as an assistant and an operating surgeon working under close senior supervision.
 Some rotations are home-call based; others may be in-house every third or every fourth night.
 Rotations in general, acute care surgery, and pediatric surgery comprise eight to nine months of the experience.
-The remaining rotations provide exposure to minimally invasive surgery and orthopedic surgery.
+The remaining rotations provide exposure to minimally invasive surgery and robotic surgery.

-During the second year, rotations include general surgery, transplant surgery, thoracic surgery, breast surgery, endocrine surgery, critical care and trauma.
+During the second year, rotations include general surgery, transplant surgery, thoracic surgery, cardio surgery, breast surgery, endocrine surgery, critical care and trauma.
 On the General Surgery services the operating experience broadens to include opening and closing laparotomy wounds, repairing more complicated hernias, some trauma, less complicated biliary procedures.
 An increasing amount of clinical independence is expected and achieved.
 Residents must become ATLS certified.